 CDR (Call Detailed Record) and ADR (Audit Detailed Record) files are generated on a per period basis.

-CDR record files are fed on a per period basis into the -IT wholesale billing/rating engines to allow the wholesale department to produce an aggregate bill per AO, including consumption details for AO individual customers.
+CDR record files are fed on a per period basis into the Wyre-IT wholesale billing/rating engines to allow the Wyre wholesale department to produce an aggregate bill per AO, including consumption details for AO individual customers.

 Subscription type wholesale billing will be calculated directly from the administrative order database.